rajeshbd99/Restaurant_Management_Client/README.md

 - Manage food items added by the user.

 ## Live URL
-You can access the live application at: [Live Application URL](https://restaurant-management-66f13.web.app/)
+You can access the live application at: [DineFusion](https://restaurant-management-66f13.web.app/)

 ## Key Features
 - **Responsive Design:** Ensures usability across devices of all sizes.